JuhoTurunen/viissenttia/README.md

 # viissenttia

-The purpose of the application is reference management.
+The purpose of the application is citation management.

 ## Table of contents